What (Exactly) Is A Research Proposal?

 By: Derek Jansen (MBA) | June 2020

-If you’re nearing the end of your degree program and your dissertation or thesis is on the horizon, or you’re planning to apply for a PhD program, chances are you’re going to need to craft a research proposal.
-If you’re on this page, you’re probably unsure exactly what that is.
+If you’re nearing the end of your degree program and your dissertation or thesis is on the horizon, or you’re planning to apply for a PhD program, chances are you’re going to need to craft a convincing research proposal.
+If you’re on this page, you’re probably unsure exactly what the research proposal is all about.
 Well, you’ve come to the right place.
-In this post, we’ll explain in simple language:

 What is a dissertation (or thesis) research proposal?